dea-uibk/FAT/README.txt

 - Compile program and start using 'FAT.exe'
-- Make sure a masterlist "Masterlist.xlsx" is in the same folder The original masterlist is not included in the opensource package as it contains confidential information An example of a masterlist (Masterlist.xlsx.example) is included in this package however Two columns of the masterlist are used in the program:
+- Make sure a masterlist "Masterlist.xlsx" is in the same folder The original masterlist is not included in the opensource package as it contains confidential information An example of a masterlist (Masterlist.example.xlsx) is included in this package however Two columns of the masterlist are used in the program:
 		UID: determines the valid values of newspaper foldernames
 		TELPresentation: if either set to '1' or '2' viewing files must be present in a subfolder called "viewing_files"